Pediatric Orthopedic Surgeons treating a Torn Meniscus

 Identification of a Torn Meniscus

-Overall, a combination of physical examination and imaging tests is typically used to diagnose and identify the type of meniscus tear accurately.
+Doctors combine physical exams and imaging tests to diagnose and classify meniscus tears accurately.

 QUESTIONS AND ANSWERS